The Temptations (New York vocal group)

 The Temptations were a vocal group from New York best known for the 1960 hit "Barbara".
 Issued on Goldisc Records, the song peaked on the Cash Box Magazine chart at #38 and on the Billboard Hot 100 at #29.
 The flip side song on "Barbara" was "Someday".
 Other recordings were: "Fickle Little Girl", "Letter of Devotion", "Ballad of Love", and "Tonight My Heart She Is Crying".

 Shortly after "Barbara" became a hit, lead singer Neil Stevens left to go solo.

 The other members of the group were Larry Curtis, Artie Sands and Artie Marin.
 The group was managed by Arthur "Artie" Ripp.
-He later co-founded Kama Sutra Records and was the first to sign and produce Billy Joel as a solo artist, after Michael Lang, who had given Joel a monetary advance, passed Joel along to Ripp to focus his attentions elsewhere.